Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 Plug
 - 1 Trashcan

 ### j.
 Bathrooms

-Bathrooms room are 29.65m² each.
-These are designed to fit 7 peoples each.
+Bathrooms are 29.65m² and are designed to fit 14 peoples for both.
 Each toilet is separate by doors and walls.
-There is 3 normal toilets and 1 disabled toilet in each bathroom.
+There is 3 normal toilets and 1 disabled toilet per bathroom.

 Each rooms have to contain:
 - 4 bathroom sink